Mike-Bullock/modbus_relay/README.md

 I, [2024-08-19T22:39:04.793252 #15199]  INFO -- : Found relay board 28712E94FF66: 192.168.200.195
 ```

 Running in console mode, you can type commands which will trigger a relay event.
 For example, after startup I typed `STDIN Pipe Data` followed by Enter and it caused Relay 3 to pulse for 250ms and the associated bytes sent and received from the relay board.
+The current implementation does not

 ```
 sudo ./modbus_relay console